-Agricultural intensification has increased diffuse source pollution within water catchments, reduced heterogeneity within the landscape and caused major declines in farmland wildlife, including birds, mammals, invertebrates and wildflowers.
-This increase in pollution and wildlife decline, has effected three vital ecosystem services, pollination, biological pest control and water quality protection.
-The morphological traits of plant species, such as floral display size and leaf area, provide support to these services and vegetative strips can be established with plants that have these desirable traits.
-Vegetative strips are widely used across Europe and integrated into government environmental schemes such as The Common Agricultural Policy and The Water Framework Directive.
-However, issues of land availability and food security require a sustainable intensification of current agricultural practices.
-One component of this process is to sow vegetative strips that are designed to support multiple ecosystem services.
-To do this, combinations of plant species that will support specific ecosystem services, have been designed.
-However, to enable a fully-informed design process, evidence must be collated on which specific plant traits provide the support to the target ecosystem services.
-We propose to systematically map all evidence on which specific plant traits provide support for three of the most vital ecosystem services, pollination, bio-control and water quality protection.
-Information from this map could inform future decisions on which plant species are suitable for inclusion within a multifunctional vegetative strip that aims to provide the target ecosystem services.
-The aim of this systematic map is to create a searchable database of studies that demonstrate evidence of plant traits and how they support the named ecosystem services.
+Agricultural intensification has contributed to increased diffuse source pollution within water catchments, reduced heterogeneity within the landscape and caused major declines in farmland wildlife.
+This decrease in biodiversity has been shown to decrease vital ecosystem services such as pollination, biological pest control (bio-control) and water quality protection.
+The morphological traits of plant species, such as floral display size and leaf area, provide support to these services and vegetative strips can be established with plants that have these desirable traits to try and restore ecosystem service support to farmland.
+Vegetative strips are widely used across the world, especially in Europe, however, there is a need to increase their functionality due to issues of land availability and food security.
+To do this, combinations of plant species that will support specific ecosystem services, have been developed.
+However, to enable a fully-informed development process, evidence must be collated on which specific plant traits provide the support to the target ecosystem services.
+The primary objective of this study was to systematically map all evidence for specific plant traits that may provide support for pollinators, bio-control and water quality protection in temperate climates.

 Pollinator, Beneficial invertebrate, Natural enemy, Buffer strip, Agri-environment scheme, Biodiversity, Multifunctional field margin, Vegetative strip